nicolargo/glances/docs/config.rst

 - On Windows XP, ``%APPDATA%`` is: ``C:\Documents and Settings\<USERNAME>\Application Data``.
 - On Windows Vista and later: ``C:\Users\<USERNAME>\AppData\Roaming``.

-User-specific options override system-wide options and options given on the command line override either.
+User-specific options override system-wide options, and options given on the command line overrides both.

 Syntax
 ------

-Glances reads configuration files in the *ini* syntax.
+Glances read configuration files in the *ini* syntax.

 A first section (called global) is available: